 - Applications that render on HTML Canvas

-- Applications that use Shadow DOM are captured with the following limitations:
+- Applications that use Shadow DOM or the Polymer framework.

-Supported protocolsIBM Tealeaf supports HTTP and HTTPS for request and response communication between client and server.
+Supported protocolsAcoustic Experience Analytics (Tealeaf) supports HTTP and HTTPS for request and response communication between client and server.

 Impact on your website